-You’re either the person responsible for the words in your products and you want to formalize your skills, you’d like to expand your range as a writer for digital, or you’d like to transition into the growing field of UX writing.
-This is a course for making a leap using your existing writing skills, so while the course and assignments will be in English, you’ll get a set of in-demand design skills that enable you to work in languages across a range of markets.
+You’re either the person responsible for the words in your products and you want to formalize your skills, you’d like to expand your range as a writer for digital, or you’d like to transition into the growing field of content design and UX writing.
+The course and assignments will be in English, but you’ll get a set of in-demand content design skills that enable you to work in languages across a range of markets.

-The principles of writing for user experience
+- The principles of writing for user experience

-Basic user research and interview techniques
+- Basic user research and interview techniques

-Creating and implementing voice, tone, and style to create consistency across products
+- Creating and implementing voice, tone, and style to create consistency across products

-How UX writing fits into product design processes
+- How UX writing fits into product design processes

-Working with design tools as a UX writer
+- Working with design tools like Figma